 But it may be some of the Broncos' lower-profile players who hold the key the rest of the way.
 If their rotation at defensive tackle — Kevin Vickerson, Justin Bannan and Mitch Unrein — can continue to perform, to hold up as the power players in the formation, the Broncos' ability to use their team speed in a greater variety of ways only improves.

 Vickerson likely had his best game with the Broncos and perhaps as a pro with his two sacks against the Panthers this past Sunday.
-But that trio has
+But that trio has to hold up, particularly when offenses run out of open formations, like the Patriots did, against the Broncos' nickel look.

 The Denver Post's NFL reporters post analysis, notes and more on this blog focusing on the Denver Broncos.